quantumlib/Cirq/docs/install.md

 ### Installing on Docker

-This will create a Docker image with the source code cloned from Github.
-This setup can be practical for development when you don't want to change any existing installation on your host machine.
+This will create a Docker image containing Cirq's source code.
+It will isolate a Cirq installation from the rest of the system.

-0. On your host sytem docker needs to be installed.
+0. [Install Docker](https://docs.docker.com/install/#supported-platforms) on your host sytem.

 1. Build the docker image for your system:
     ```bash